-If you don't have dill relish, use finely chopped dill pickles or dill hamburger slices and add a little of the pickle juice to the salad.
+- If you don't have dill relish, use finely chopped dill pickles (hamburger slices work, too) and add a little of the pickle juice to the salad.

-Herb Chicken Salad - Add 1 tablespoon of fresh chopped herbs, such as chives, thyme, and parsley.
+- For an herb chicken salad, add 1 tablespoon of fresh chopped herbs, such as chives, thyme, and parsley.